justneocity/COMP1511_22T3/style_tips.md

 ## Spacing/ Whitespace
 - Have both veritical and horizontal whitespace
 - No big gaps in code (multiple random blank lines)
+- Usually gaps between blocks of code are 1 line
 - Split code into "paragraphs"

 ## `#defines`